A Poor Man’s CMB Primer: Quantum Seeds

 While the de Sitter mode function is a special, limiting case, it is qualitatively representative of the behavior of mode functions in more general inflationary spacetimes.
 Figure 6 depicts the fluctuation ##\delta \phi_k = u_k/a## obtained numerically for a more general inflationary solution:

 Note how the mode “freezes”, becoming constant as the wavelength grows to superhorizon scales.
-We are witnessing something quite profound here: we understand that the wavelike nature of the fluctuation on small scales is due to the fact that it is fundamentally a quantum field.
+We are witnessing something quite profound here: we understand that the wavelike nature of the fluctuation on small scales is because it is fundamentally a quantum field.
 What are we to make of the smooth transition to a constant value on large scales?
 The quantum fluctuation has become a classical object upon attaining such dizzying growth: the wavefunction undergoes decoherence once it surpasses the causal limit of spacetime.
 Now a classical perturbation, the once nascent field fluctuation can influence the structure of spacetime, and, after the universe reheats, it will source acoustic disturbances in the baryon-photon plasma.

 We are now finally ready to answer the question that launched this quest: what is the term ##\langle | \delta \phi_k|^2\rangle## appearing in Eq. (\ref{var})?
 First, we need to select a scale at which to evaluate it, seeing as it is a rapidly oscillating function of time.
 Since the fluctuation doesn’t become a bonified perturbation until it decoheres to a classical object on superhorizon scales, this is where we should evaluate ##\delta \phi_k##.
-This important event—when the fluctuation transitions to superhorizon scales—is called horizon crossing, and is marked by the condition ##k=aH##.
+This important event—when the fluctuation transitions to superhorizon scales—is called horizon crossing and is marked by the condition ##k=aH##.
 We’ll continue with our de Sitter space approximation so that we can more easily obtain a closed-form expression for ##\langle | \delta \phi_k | \rangle^2##, but we’ll afterward discuss how we expect it to change when we let the dynamics become more general.
 What we want, then, is to evaluate Eq. (\ref{var}) at horizon crossing for each comoving scale, ##k##,

 $$